Establishing Trust: Transitioning From Teacher to Coach

 Posted by Joy DeFors on June 12, 2017 at 11:17 AM

-Joy DeFors, our latest guest blogger, was eager to pass along some of her practiced techniques for establishing trust with your peers while transitioning from teacher to coach, specifically those within the same building.
+Joy DeFors, instructional coach in Illinois, was eager to pass along some of her practiced techniques for establishing trust with your peers while transitioning from teacher to coach, specifically those within the same building.

 Prior to becoming an instructional coach, I had the pleasure of working as a sixth, seventh, and eighth grade ELA teacher for 11 years in Center Cass School District 66.
 This experience allowed me to work closely with each content-area teacher in the building and forge strong, collegial bonds.
 As I prepared for the transition from classroom teacher to instructional coach, I felt positive about the decades-long relationships I had fostered with my peers, and I knew those established relationships would be an enormous asset for my new role.